When Is the Best Time

 Parking at Laniakea Beach

 Limited parking on a gravel area opposite the beach (Google Maps location) only.
-It’s pretty busy and fills up around midday and during weekends.
+It’s pretty busy and fills up before midday and during weekends.
 Don’t leave any valuables in the car.
 The road is heavily trafficked; crossing can be challenging, especially with children.

 5 Tips for Laniakea Beach